curious-inc/dry-api/README.md

 // recv: { params_map: ['error', 'message', 'age_plus_ten'], message: "Hello kendrick, you're 30 years old.", age_plus_ten: 40 }
 ```

+A request and reply should either have a params array, or a params_map, never both.
+A malformed reply may have both, but a params array will always take prescedence.
+A malformed request may have both, but a params array always will take prescedence.

 **Serving an API**